96boards/Sensor_Mezzanine_Getting_Started/README.md

 $ ln -s /usr/share/arduino/Arduino.mk Makefile
 $ make upload reset_stty # The reset_stty target releases reset
 ```
+Once you execute the above command sequence you should see the led on the sensor mezzanine blinking on and off in 1 second intervals.
+You can now edit `Blink.ino` with your text editor of choice and modify the delay(1000) command, change it to delay(500) for example, rerun the `make upload reset_stty` command, and the led should blink twice as fast.
+If this is working, you are now ready to go through the excercises!

 You can also use the “make monitor” command to connect the terminal to the serial port
 which will also release the ATMEGA from reset.
 The serial connection can be used as an IO
 channel between Linux and sketches running on the ATMEGA.